biketramp/Automatic-P2P-Network-Configuration/README.md

 This has been tested on Raspbian desktop Nov 18 + Apr 19 with Raspberry Pi 3B's.

-A wireless network adapter capable of an increasing its MTU to 1532 is required.
+A wireless network adapter capable of an increasing its MTU to 1532 is required with batman-adv or the code can be changed for use with the built in wireless adapter at the cost of fragmentation.

+This is my first public commit to GitHub, please feel free to point out noob errors.
+Enjoy :)